alschroe/AzureIoTHack/challenges_emulator/03_emu_app.md

    Now you can see how the LEDs blink depending on the temperature.

-1. The data from your Emulator is now sent to Azure.
-But you still need to connect it to your Machine Learning service.
+1. The data from your emulator is now sent to Azure.
+But you still need to connect it to your Machine Learning service in order to draw predictions of potential rain from it.

 ## Check the IoT Hub

 1. To see what is happening in the Azure IoT Hub navigate to the Azure portal.
-There find your Azure IoT Hub.
+There, find your Azure IoT Hub.
 On the `Overview` site you will see the messages received.
    ![See the Overview site of the Azure IoT Hub](/images/03iothubinfo.png)
 1. Let's open the Azure Cloud Shell:
    ![Image of the upper bar in the Azure portal with focus on the Cloud Shell icon](/images/00portalshell.png)